Sinfolke/ispa-parser/README.md

   see ```concepts/syntax```

 ### Latest commit changes
-  - Implementation of IR optimizations
+  - Testing of parser output